Sleep Disorder Treatment at Medical City Dallas Hospital

 Continuous Positive Airway Pressure (CPAP)

-CPAP is a highly effective way used to treat obstructive sleep apnea.
+CPAP is a highly effective way to treat obstructive sleep apnea.
 Patients must previously have had a diagnostic PSG showing evidence of sleep apnea to meet criteria for this treatment.
-During this overnight test, the amount of pressure delivered to the airway through a small mask is gradually increased while you sleep to determine the most effective treatment level to eliminate your snoring and apnea.
+During this overnight test, the amount of pressure delivered to the airway through a small mask is gradually increased while you sleep to determine the most effective treatment level to eliminate your snoring and sleep apnea.

 Bi-level Positive Airway Pressure (BiPAP)